 • Entrepreneurs and Founders wanting to scale efficiently with cloud support

-Whether you’re planning migration, managing operations, or shaping business strategy, this course builds your fluency in cloud business value.
+Whether you’re planning migration, managing operations, or shaping business strategy, this course builds your fluency in cloud business valueople or fifty, this course helps you turn remote teams into high-performance engines.

 By the end of this course, participants will be able to: